 - Preparedness and Risk Informed Programming

 Degree of Difficulty

-This is a three-day intensive classroom based course.
-The course equips and refreshes individuals with the background and knowledge to apply child protection skills through a combination of exercises and scenarios.
+This is a three-day, intensive, classroom-based course.
+The course equips and refreshes individuals with the knowledge to apply child protection skills through a combination of exercises and scenarios.

 Inclusions: Morning tea, lunch, afternoon tea, handbook and all training materials.
 Accommodation and travel is not included.